dandavison/delta/README.md

   - `git stash show -p`
   - `git reflog -p`
   - `git add -p`

+For Mercurial, you can add delta, with its command line options, to the `[pager]` section of `.hgrc`.

 Delta also handles unified diff output, and can be used as an alternative way of invoking `diff -u`.
 The following two commands do the same thing:
 ```